-If you don't get relief from steroid injections, this may be an indication that you need surgery.
+If you don't get relief from steroid injections, this that you need surgery.

 Physical therapy can help to strengthen and stabilize the muscles involved and improve movement.

-A 2015 study reports that the Alexander technique of muscle retraining helps with posture and neuromuscular coordination.
-The same study notes that the Pilates method may be more effective than other physical therapy or exercise in strengthening the pelvic-lumbar region.
+A reports that the Alexander technique of muscle retraining helps with posture and neuromuscular coordination.
+The notes that the Pilates method may be more effective than other physical therapy or exercise in strengthening the pelvic-lumbar region.

-Chiropractic techniques are also reported to provide relief, by spinal manipulation, soft tissue work, stretching, and exercise.
+Chiropractic techniques are also to provide relief, by spinal manipulation, soft tissue work, stretching, and exercise.

 There are a few studies of other promising treatments.

-A 2015 study reported on the use of electric denervation as a minimally invasive method for pain relief in the space between the 5th lumbar vertebra and the sacrum.
+A reported on the use of electric denervation as a minimally invasive method for pain relief in the space between the 5th lumbar vertebra and the sacrum.

-Only 43 cases of surgery for sacralization problems have been reported in the medical literature.
+Only for sacralization problems have been reported in the medical literature.
 More studies are needed to better understand when surgery may be helpful.

 Surgery may be recommended to correct specific disc or other abnormalities that result from the sacralization.
 For example, sacralization may cause strain on the disc between the fourth and fifth vertebrae, leading to disc slippage or degeneration.
 It can also cause compression of the spinal nerve and pain in your spine or legs, scoliosis, or sciatica.